Paying Taxes for Part-Time Caregivers

 You know you have to pay taxes for your full-time nanny, but what about that after-school sitter who watches your daughter for two hours after school?
 Or the housekeeper who cleans your house once a week?
 Or that girl up the block who entertains your kids while you and your partner head out on your weekly date night?

-And if you pay that person more than $1,900 in a calendar year, you’re her household employer and are responsible for paying taxes.
+And if you pay that person $2,100 or more in a calendar year, you’re responsible for withholding taxes from your part-time caregiver and paying employment taxes of your own.

 Taxes can be confusing, so here are a few answers to common questions that people have about paying taxes for part-time help.